Retired Chairman and CEO

 Ronald C. Dendas, MS, is a Program Officer for The Dorothy Rider Pool Health Care Trust and The Rider-Pool Foundation.
 In two decades in this role, he has managed more than $50 million in grants in support of diverse projects for the Lehigh Valley of eastern Pennsylvania.

 Dendas is an outcomes-driven program manager who works across sectors to co-create grants that address local challenges with place-based strategies for improvement.
 In 2014, his work led to the spearheading of The Rider-Pool Collective Impact Fellowship, an innovative leadership development movement that builds the capacity and connectivity between numerous non-profit and public sectors.
+The Fellowship is currently in its seventh year of existence.

 Throughout his years with The Trust and Foundation, Dendas has executed trustee-initiated projects related to health care, public health, community development, persons with disabilities, social services, education, culture, and arts.
 His efforts helped establish Pennsylvania’s first regional Board of Health and the Lehigh Valley’s first Community Health Center.